apereo/cas/docs/cas-server-documentation/installation/OIDC-Authentication.md

 }
 ```

+Note that OpenID connect clients as service definitions are an extension of [OAuth services](OAuth-OpenId-Authentication.html) in CAS.
+All settings that apply to an OAuth service definition should equally apply here as well.
-The following fields are available:
+The following fields are specifically available for OpenID connect services:

 | Field                         | Description
 |-------------------------------|---------------------------------------------------------------------------------------